 What is Selenium

 Selenium is an automation tool for testing web applications.
+It helps in browser automation.
 Very clear, right?
 Or just a generic sentence that raises more questions than answers?

 Let us look at a scenario.